 Vacuuming a horse’s horse essentially accomplishes the same thing as daily currying and brushing.
 It is a more efficient and effective way to keep your horse clean.
 Horse vacuums are designed to remove dust, dirt, and parasites.
 Most vacuums come with a variety of grooming attachments and with some models you can reverse the flow of air using it as a dryer.

 Using a shedding blade a few times a week helps to thin out a very thick coat.

 A complete body clip is done if you are showing your horse indoors.
 A trace or hunter clip is used if you want your horse to have a bit of a winter coat for warmth, but less of a coat so that your horse can cool down faster after a rigorous ride.
 It is recommended that you blanket your horse if it has any type of clip.
-Click here to view a list of clippers & trimmers we have for sale.

 A horse’s fetlocks may accumulate mud and dirt from spending time outdoors.
 Keeping the fur and hair on the fetlocks trimmed or clipped will keep these areas clean and will reduce the chance of scratches.
 Scratches (also known as greasy heel or pastern dermatitis) develop from a combination of wet mud and dirt coupled with bacteria, a fungus, or parasites.
 Keeping your horse’s fetlocks clean and dry significantly reduces the possibility of this condition that can take months to cure.